SumoLogic/fluentd-kubernetes-sumologic/README.md

 This page describes the Sumo Kubernetes [Fluentd](http://www.fluentd.org/) plugin.

-The plugin runs as a Kubernetes [DaemonSet](http://kubernetes.io/docs/admin/daemons/); it runs an instance of the plugin on each physical host in a cluster.
+The plugin runs as a Kubernetes [DaemonSet](http://kubernetes.io/docs/admin/daemons/); it runs an instance of the plugin on each host in a cluster.
 Each plugin instance pulls system, kubelet, docker daemon, and container logs from the host and sends them, in JSON or text format, to an HTTP endpoint on a hosted collector in the [Sumo](http://www.sumologic.com) service.

 **Note** This plugin is community-supported.
 For support, add a request in the issues tab.